keruzu/runbook/src/architecture/about_the_diagrams.md

 # About the Diagrams
 I prefer the [C4 Model](https://c4model.com/) for diagrams.

+For a cross-platform diagram tool, I use the [draw.io](https://app.diagrams.net/) site as it creates diagrams in `PNG` format that can also be later edited directly.

 The enterprise may want to use something like [Archimate](https://www.archimatetool.com/) for building out a more comprehensive automated library and registration system.